 I thought if my intervention would change that soldier mind in the way he treated the young man.
 Or would I get beaten and jailed for intervening in their duty?

 I couldn’t but imagine a scenario with more violence that may erupt.
 This time, us, being the victims.

 I had to retreat from my ideas, that only bring more tempting rage to our minds.
 I didn’t need to explore with my youngsters.
 I wanted to make sure that I still could ignite life inside them.

-As much as I don’t want to lose my children, I am sure that no mother or parent wants to experience the loss of his child.
+As much as I don’t want to lose my children, I am certain that no mother or parent wants to experience the loss of his child.
 I also understand the nonsense in applauding death in martyrdom.
-Somehow it may be the worse cynical or situations, when grief is faced with cheers.
+Somehow it may be the worse cynical or situations when grief is faced with cheers.
 All trying to buy a moment of equalization of a situation that will remain tragic forever.
 Somehow it is not easy to calm down the people’s rage and intolerant approaches towards life and death.
-Some maybe aware of it.
+Some may be aware of it.
 Some maybe not.
 But all gather in a rally of victorizing an ultimate defeat in the loss of a human life.
-But I cannot understand, except in one direction, the attempt of the army\soldiers\police in using this excessive force that in many times ends in murder; which makes me really wonder if this is what they truly want.
+But I cannot understand, except in one direction, the attempt of the army\soldiers\police in using this excessive force that in many times ends in murder; which makes me really wonder if this is what they actually want.
 They want the escalation of violence.
-It seems matching perfectly with a certain tactic that we still didn’t fully comprehend.
+It seems matching perfectly with a particular tactic that we still didn’t fully comprehend.

 But yet, I hope, that we all continue to raise our voices high towards more tolerance.
 To more freedom of expression.
 Because even when it is hard to hear.
 It remains better than suppressing it.
-Especially in such times.
-Where loss is so close to every door.
+Particularly in such times.
+Where the loss is so close to every door.

-A free word remains the hope for a better future … I truly hope
+A free word remains the hope for a better future … I sincerely hope